 David Gallagher Bail Bonds is your local, reliable bail bond company, open 24 hours a day, seven days a week.
-The following terms are important to know in order to make the process and situation easier to understand.
-If you have any questions please contact us anytime, we will be happy to help you.
+The following terms are essential to know to make the process and situation easier to understand.
+If you have any questions, please contact us anytime.
+We will be happy to help you.

-Accused – The person who is arrested and/or accused of a crime.
+Accused – The person who is arrested and accused of a crime.

 Absconding Debtor – A person who purposefully leaves a jurisdiction (the area where arrested) to avoid the legal process.

-Action – The steps by which a party seeks to enforce any right in a court or all the steps of criminal prosecution.
+Action – The steps by which a party seeks to enforce any right in a court or all criminal prosecution steps.

 Alias Warrant – This is a warrant where no plea has been entered.
-A prisoner, bail bond company, or an attorney can post a bond for this type of warrant.
-The bond assures that the prisoner will appear in court.
+A prisoner, bail bond company or attorney can post a bond for this type of warrant.
+The bond assures that the accused will appear in court.

-Arraign – Arraignment of accused consists of calling upon him by name, reading the charges in the arrest documents, and demanding to hear a plea of innocence or guilt.
+Arraign – Arraignment of the accused consists of calling upon him by name, reading the charges in the arrest documents, and demanding to hear a plea of innocence or guilt.
 This hearing may be combined with informing the accused of options regarding a defense attorney.

 Arrest – To deprive a person of his liberty by legal authority.

-Bail Bond – A written obligation (with or without collateral security) given to a court to guarantee that the accused will appear before the court.
+Bail Bonds – Written obligations (with or without collateral security) given to a court to guarantee that the accused will appear before the court.
 Court accepts this guarantee in exchange for allowing a defendant (accused) to stay out of jail until the end of the case.

-Bail Bondsman – Any person or representative of a person who is in business and paid to uphold surety (guarantee) on a bail bond.
+Bail Bondsman – Any person or representative of a person in business and paid to uphold surety (guarantee) on a bail bond.